 - All sharks within the Aggregate Large Coastal and Hammerhead groups* will have a closed season within state waters from May 15 through July 15 to protect spawning female sharks during the pupping season.

-* See footnote for species list defining shark groupings.
+* See page 22 footnote for species list defining shark groupings.

 All sharks harvested by recreational fishermen must have heads, tails and fins attached naturally to the carcass until landed.
 Anglers may still gut and bleed the carcass as long as the tail is not removed.
 Filleting sharks at sea is prohibited.

 Recreational anglers should access the following National Oceanic and Atmospheric Administration website, http://www.nmfs.noaa.gov/stories/2012/08/docs/rec_shark_id_placard_2010.pdf to view the publication Sharks That Can Be Legally Retained By Recreational Anglers In The Atlantic Ocean, Caribbean Sea And Gulf Of Mexico, an excellent pictorial guide to identifying sharks that are legal to harvest.